czlee/debatekeeper/README.md

 -------
 This app (and all source code, with exceptions noted below) is licensed under the GNU General Public Licence version 3.
-You can find a copy of this licence in the "license.txt" file, or go to http://www.gnu.org/licenses/gpl-3.0.html.
+You can find a copy of this licence in the "licence.txt" file, or go to http://www.gnu.org/licenses/gpl-3.0.html.

 This app makes use of Mike Novak's
 [NumberPicker for Android](https://github.com/mrn/numberpicker) library.